QMK: Repeat Key

 and have the handler return early when this count is set.On release, the weak mods are removed.

-The Reverse Repeat Key is implemented by looking up a reverse keycode
+The Alternate Repeat Key is implemented by looking up an alternate

 process_record()